Editors pick

 For venues

-If you run a theater, comedy club, live music space, or performing arts venue, you’ll probably care about reserved seating, season tickets, box office sales, and staff permissions.
+If you run a theater, comedy club, live music space, or performing arts venue, you will care about reserved seating, season tickets, box office sales, and staff permissions.

 For farms and timed-entry attractions